 Don’t go out exploring hopeful to find something you found in someone else’s picture.
 Go out and find a new view, a new style, anything, just look for something unique and original.
 Doing this will help you open your limits and not box yourself in.
 Getting trapped as a photographer can happen if you have been shooting the same area for awhile.
 However, leaving your comfort zone and venturing into a new type of photography with different perspectives is a great way to break free and be original.

 3. Use Google Earth beforehand.
-This is always a quick, easy way to get an arial view of a new location you could be thinking about going to (without actually making the trip).
+This is always a quick, easy way to get an aerial view of a new location you could be thinking about going to (without actually making the trip).

 Doing this can help you in a few ways.
 This can help you get a new perspective and to look at an aerial view from a photographer’s perspective and also can help you scout the terrain to see the conditions.